 Coordination with other health programs

-Medicare coverage of health services for those with chronic illnesses and disabling conditions should be improved (see also Chronic-Care Coordination and Accountable Care Organizations).
+Medicare coverage of health services for those with chronic illnesses and disabling conditions should be improved (see also the following sections in Medicare and Chronic-Care Coordination and Accountable Care Organizations).
 Medical care management should be used to coordinate health care and LTSS for people who need both types of services.
 Care management should be conflict-free, multidisciplinary, and available to all, regardless of payer.

 Covered services should be fully portable so people can receive them in a wide range of settings.